"You try PUSHING the door but it won't budge."

-Simply put, this trope is when a character is unable to open a door because they're pushing when they're supposed to pull (or vice-versa, although the former is significantly more common).
+Simply put, this trope is when a character is unable to open a door because they're pushing when they're supposed to pull (or vice-versa, or some other variant altogether).
 Sometimes the door is clearly marked "PULL", although sometimes it's not.
-Practically always Played for Laughs
+Practically always Played for Laughs.

 - From this Magic of Macy's ad:

 Jessica Simpson: Kenneth, I can't get in the building again.